Chris-Johnston/CostcoPhotoCenterScraper/README.md

 # CostcoPhotoCenterScraper

-Tapermonkey script to download your photos automatically from Costco Photo Center.
+Tampermonkey script to download your photos automatically from Costco Photo Center.

 ## Install

 [Click here to install this extension.][install]

-This will open the user script in your browser, which prompts Tapermonkey to confirm the installation.
+This will open the user script in your browser, which prompts Tampermonkey to confirm the installation.

 [install]: https://github.com/Chris-Johnston/CostcoPhotoCenterScraper/raw/master/costco_scraper.user.js